 The character models for Albert Wesker and Enrico Marini have been upgraded to take into account their revised characters design from the 2002 Resident Evil remake.
 Certain animations for both characters and even enemies--including the T-002 Tyrant--have also been touched up (and in some cases sped up as well) with additional frames to make them look slightly more natural when animating.

 Certain elements of the Director's Cut version of the game have been carried over, such as both character's ability to score a critical hit against a zombie with a handgun, destroying the head completely, and the zombie reanimation of STARS Bravo member Forest Speyer.

-Resident Evil: Deadly Silence also features a brand new gameplay mode called Master of Knifing (an obvious allusion to the infamous phrase Master of Unlocking) that is unlocked after completing the game.
-Master of Knifing consists of 5 rounds of increasingly difficult knife fights culminating with the fight against the giant zombie snake from the main game.
+Referencing the infamous 'Master of Unlocking' line of dialogue, the Master of Knifing mode is unlocked after completing the game.
+It consists of 5 rounds of increasingly difficult knife fights, culminating with the fight against the giant snake 'Yawn' from the main game.